 Nuclear power plants generate almost 30% of the electricity produced in the EU.
 There are 130 nuclear reactors in operation in 14 EU countries.
-Each EU Member State decides alone whether to include nuclear power in its energy mix or not.
+Each EU country decides alone whether to include nuclear power in its energy mix or not.
+Nuclear power currently being produced is released by a process called nuclear fission.
+It involves the splitting of atoms using uranium to release energy.

 The peaceful use of nuclear energy within the EU is governed by the 1957 Euratom Treaty which established the European Atomic Energy Community (Euratom).
 While Euratom is a separate legal entity from the EU, it is governed by the EU's institutions.